 1. Communicating only once.

-How to improve: Plan your communication activities.
-For example, the project sponsor and project manager could review the project charter in the kick-off meeting.
-Bill could periodically review the charter with his project team to ensure that the team is aligned with the original intent of the project.
+How to improve: Things pop up in projects and people want to know if it's in scope.
+At moments like these, project managers should review the charter with the project team to ensure that the team is aligned with the original intent of the project.

 2. Giving stakeholders irrelevant information.

 Some project managers email the project documents to all stakeholders including the project schedule, budget, process improvement plans, weekly status reports, project risks, and stakeholder analysis, to name a few.
 What do you think the stakeholders do?
-Yes, most ignore the massive amounts of email, sometimes missing critical information.
+Yes, most ignore the email and miss critical information.

 3. Communicating to everyone the same way.

 We all develop habits, some good and some bad.
-Some project managers fall into the habit of communicating in only one or two ways such as email and weekly project meetings.
+Are you one of those people who largely communicates in only one or two ways such as email and phone?